 Lafayette Oral History Collection

-In spring 2024, the Lafayette Oral History Project began new oral history interviews with five initial focus areas: Female Leaders of Lafayette, History of Open Space in Lafayette, History of the Arts in Lafayette, Latino Histories of Lafayette, and Living in Lafayette.
+In spring 2024, the Lafayette Oral History Project began new oral history interviews within five focus areas: Female Leaders of Lafayette, History of Open Space in Lafayette, History of the Arts in Lafayette, Latino Histories of Lafayette, and Living in Lafayette.

 Female Leaders of Lafayette